-Upon completion of the probation term, which probation term under this procedure shall not exceed five (5) years, the defendant shall be discharged without a court judgment of guilt, and the verdict or plea of guilty or plea of nolo contendere shall be expunged from the record and said charge shall be dismissed with prejudice to any further action.
-Upon violation of the conditions of probation, the Court may enter a judgment of guilt and proceed as provided in 22 CNCA § 991A.
-Further, if the probation is for a crime offense, and the defendant violates the conditions of probation by committing another crime offense, the defendant shall not be allowed bail pending appeal.
-The deferred judgment procedure described in this section shall only apply to defendants not having been previously convicted of a crime under the laws of Cherokee Nation which if committed under the laws of the State of Oklahoma would be a felony.
+B. Upon completion of the probation term, which probation term under this procedure shall not exceed five (5) years, the defendant shall be discharged without a court judgment of guilt, and the verdict or plea of guilty or plea of nolo contendere shall be expunged from the record and said charge shall be dismissed with prejudice to any further action.

+C. Upon violation of the conditions of probation, the Court may enter a judgment of guilt and proceed as provided in 22 CNCA § 991A.

+D. The deferred judgment procedure described in this section shall only apply to defendants not having been previously convicted of a crime under the laws of Cherokee Nation which if committed under the laws of the State of Oklahoma would be a felony.

-B. The deferred judgment procedure described in this section shall not apply to defendants found guilty or who plead guilty or nolo contendere to a sex offense requiring the defendant to register pursuant to the Sex Offenders Registration and Notification Act, 57 CNCA § 1 et seq.
+E. The deferred judgment procedure described in this section shall not apply to defendants found guilty or who plead guilty or nolo contendere to a sex offense requiring the defendant to register pursuant to the Sex Offenders Registration and Notification Act, 57 CNCA § 1 et seq.

 LA 10-90, eff.
 November 13, 1990.
 Amended LA 28-06, eff.
 December 20, 2006.
 Amended LA 21-08, eff.
-November 12, 2008.
+November 12, 2008, LA 08-21, eff.
+March 1, 2021.

-991D.
-Probation fee-Restitution administration fee-Drug and alcohol testing fees
+§ 991D.
+Probation fee-Restitution administration fee--Revolving Fund Established

-A. A Court granting probation shall fix a fee of Forty Dollars (\$40.00) per month to be paid by the probationer to Cherokee Nation during the probationary period, provided, however, that this mandatory fee will not pertain if, in the judgment of the Court, such a fee would impose an unnecessary hardship on the probationer.
-In such hardship cases, the Court shall expressly waive the fee.
-The Court shall make payment of the fee a condition of granting or continuing the probation, and such condition shall be imposed whether the probation is incident to the suspending of execution of a sentence or incident to the suspending of imposition of a sentence or the deferring of proceedings after a verdict or plea of guilty, but such condition shall not be imposed unless probationary services are made available to the defendant.
-If restitution is ordered by the Court, the probation fee will be paid in addition to the restitution so ordered.
-In addition to the restitution payment and probation fee, a fee of One Dollar (\$1.00) per payment is to be paid to Cherokee Nation to cover the expenses of administration of such restitution.
-If, in the judgment of the Court, such a fee would impose an unnecessary hardship on the offender, the fee shall be waived.
+- A. A Court granting probation shall fix a fee of Forty Dollars (\$40.00) per month to be paid by the probationer to Cherokee Nation during the probationary period, unless in the judgment of the Court, such a fee would impose an unnecessary hardship on the probationer.
+In such hardship cases, the Court may expressly waive the fee.
+The Court shall make payment of the fee a condition of granting or continuing the probation, and such condition shall be imposed whether the probation is incident to the suspending of execution of a sentence or incident to the suspending of imposition of a sentence or the deferring of proceedings after a verdict or plea of guilty, but such condition shall not be imposed unless probationary services are made available to the defendant. - 1.
+If the defendant is to be supervised by a private supervision provider, the defendant shall pay the probation fee to the provider in lieu of payment to Cherokee Nation for supervision services. - 2.
+The private supervision provider shall be responsible for advising the Court if the defendant fails to pay such supervision fee. - 3.
+The private supervision provider shall be responsible for reporting to the Court the compliance or noncompliance of the defendant with the rules and conditions of probation. - B. If restitution is ordered by the Court, the probation fee will be paid in addition to the restitution so ordered.
+In addition to the restitution payment and probation fee, a reasonable fee per payment is to be paid to Cherokee Nation to cover the expenses of administration of such restitution.
+If, in the judgment of the Court, such a fee would impose an unnecessary hardship on the offender, the fee may be waived.

-B. The defendant is also responsible for the cost of alcohol and drug testing.
+C. The defendant is also responsible for the cost of any court imposed treatment, services, education and or alcohol and drug testing.